 A frugal person loves to find extra ways to save money.
 In all honesty, we live in a great time for penny pinchers.
-There are a growing number of ways to save money every month – from cutting the cord to switching to low-cost service providers and much more.
+There are a growing number of ways to stop wasting money – from cutting the cord to switching to low-cost service providers and much more.

 There’s a lot I will do to save money.
 We cut our hair at home; we rarely eat out; and we gave up on contracts for services long ago.
 We simply don’t enjoy spending money just to spend, and it frees up money to throw at other goals like maxing out our retirement accounts and paying off our mortgage early.

 Things I Refuse to Do to Save Money

 there are many things I refuse to do to save money.
 It’s not because we wish to throw money out the window, but because frugal living gives you the freedom to spend money the way you see fit.

 Here are 11 thrifty living tips we refuse to follow to save a few dollars.

 I grew up in Richmond, Virginia.
 If you’ve visited Richmond in the summer, you know how hot it gets.
 Most days are 100 degrees, or more, with humidity normally at 80 percent plus.
 It was absolutely miserable.

 We had air conditioning, but my parents typically were sparing in using it in order to save money.
 Not knowing how much utilities cost as a child, I knew I would be different as an adult.

 Omaha isn’t quite as bad during the summer, but it’s definitely fairly hot during the summer – so we crank up the AC in our house.
 Our level pay plan for the provider we use for air conditioning is $175 per month and is well worth the expense for us.

 I’d rather pay the extra money not to feel miserable instead of trying to save a few extra bucks, especially since we both work from home.
 We’re not as liberal with heat in the winter since it’s easier to dress warm, but we definitely crank up the air conditioning in the summer.